erimcg/Using-D3js/06_03_treemaps.md

 ## Sorting the Nodes

 A treemap visualization is often more informative when sibling rectangles are positioned from largest to smallest.
-To accomplish this we simply need to sort the nodes using `node.sort(compare)` prior to calling the treemap layout.
-In the example below we set the `value` properties and then sort the children according to their `value` properties.
+To accomplish this we simply need to sort the nodes using [node.sort(compare)](https://github.com/d3/d3-hierarchy#node_sort) prior to calling the treemap layout.
+In the example below we set the `value` properties and then sort the nodes by descending height and for nodes at the same height by descending value.

 <pre>
 var root = d3.hierarchy(data)
   .sum(d => d.hasOwnProperty("population") ? d.population : 0)
-  .sort((a, b) => b.value - a.value);
+  .sort((a, b) => b.height - a.height || b.value - a.value);
 </pre>

 ```